grpc/grpc-go/Documentation/grpc-metadata.md

 #### Streaming interceptor

-There is no direct way to set RPC context in the stream interceptor.
-The `wrappedStream` could be created and override `Context()` method.
-Then pass this `wrappedStream` to the stream interceptor.
+`grpc.ServerStream` does not provide a way to modify its RPC context.
+The streaming interceptor therefore needs to implement the `grpc.ServerStream` interface and return a context with the updated metadata.

+The easiest way to do this would be to create a type which embeds the `grpc.ServerStream` interface and overrides only the `Context()` method to return a context with the updated metadata.
+The streaming interceptor would then pass this wrapped stream to the provided handler.

 ```go
 type wrappedStream struct {